The Church Saint Etienne du Mont of Paris !!!

 I am taken you back to Paris, yes a never ending story, The eternal city never stop amazing me of its beauty and things to see even if worked in it for almost 10 years while visiting zillion times living nearby in Versailles, Once again, found me older pictures in my cd rom vault ,that should be in my blog for you and me, These are wondertful architecture and historical gems glad to have them here.
-Therefore, here is my take again on the Church Saint Etienne du Mont of Paris, part III !!!
+Therefore, here is my take again on the Church Saint Etienne du Mont of Paris !!!
 Hope you enjoy the post as I.

 The Church Saint-Étienne-du-Mont is located on the Sainte-Geneviève hill, in the 5éme arrondissement of Paris.
 The western facade of the Church Saint Etienne du Mont was erected between 1610 and 1622.
 It was restored by the architect Baltard during the Second Empire.
 The choir, flamboyant Gothic period, was completed in 1537; The following year, it was the frame to be laid.
 Jube is built around 1530-1535.
 The nave, from Renaissance period, was not vaulted before 1584.
 The foundation stone of the facade was laid in 1610 , the church was dedicated on February 25, 1626 by Jean-François de Gondi, first archbishop of Paris, uncle of Cardinal de Retz The attractive church, named for Saint Stephen (Saint Etienne) but still devoted to Sainte.
 Geneviève.
 The interior of the church is Gothic, an unusual style for a mostly 16C church.
 Along with the patroness of Paris, such illustrious men as Pascal and Racine were entombed here.